The ultimate GPU for 4K gaming, while ray tracing support gives gamers an exciting peek into the future

 After overclocking the RTX 2080 Ti, I was able to achieve clock speed of up to 2000MHz, and eke out a frame rate boost of 9fps.
 That was seriously impressive.
 Even more remarkable, the temperature rarely surpassed 75°C thanks to the dual-fan system so I didn’t need to worry about the test rig going up in flames.
 In fact, the graphics card was very quiet throughout both the benchmarking and overclocking testing.

 Should I buy the Nvidia RTX 2080 Ti?

 If money is of little concern and you fancy the most powerful graphics card available, then the 2080 Ti is the card to go for.
 For the most intensive games available, the RTX 2080 Ti sees enough of a performance increase to justify the upgrade.

 Nvidia’s flagship GPU should be able to run the majority of video games at 60fps in 4K with all the graphics setting cranked to the max, which is a feat previous graphics card have struggled to match.
 It’s also future-proofed thanks to the addition of ray tracing and DLSS technologies.

 HD gaming is a different story.
 If you just want to play basic games at 1080p there are cheaper cards available that can do the job.
-But let’s be real, what maniac is going to spend over a grand on a graphics card when they’re still using a HD monitor?
+But let’s be real, unless DXR is activated, what maniac is going to spend over a grand on a graphics card when they’re still using a HD monitor?